 God has not revealed what His plans are after He begins to make all things new.
 He only gives us the briefest glimpse, a keyhole view, of what lies ahead.
 We do know that there will be no end to God's Kingdom.
 It will continue to grow and grow.
 Each one who qualifies for a reward in the Kingdom will grow with it—more glorious and greater and greater.

-With such a wonderful future ahead, and the knowledge that God will help us achieve it by the power of the Holy Spirit, each one of us can't help but be stirred to greater enthusiasm—greater effort—greater accomplishment!
-For the Church of God, this is the gun lap.
+With such a wonderful future ahead, and the knowledge that God will help us achieve it by the power of the Holy Spirit, each one of us cannot help but be stirred to greater enthusiasm—greater effort—greater accomplishment!
+For the church of God, this is the gun lap.
 We cannot take it lightly.
 We have to push.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.